tawfeek202/Direct-Mapped-Cache-Controller-with-an-AHB-Lite-Interface/README.md

   AHB-Lite transfers only).
 - Configurable associativity (set-associative extension) as a follow-on architecture exercise.
+- **Live Icarus diffing for the Golden Model.** `compare_with_rtl.py` currently compares against the RTL testbenches' recorded expected values; wiring it up to parse fresh `iverilog`/`vvp` stdout directly would close the loop into a true live diff.
+- HRESP error responses (SPLIT/RETRY/ERROR) for fuller AHB-Lite compliance.

 ---

-*Developed as part of the NTI HireReady Scholarship, DEY Program (OJT track).
-Verified via self-checking assertions across unit and full-chain simulation.*
+track).
+Verified via self-checking RTL assertions across unit and full-chain simulation, and cross-checked against an independent Python golden reference model.*